 I have worked in hundreds of transmitter sites over the years; AM, FM, TV, HF, Two way, Paging, Cellular, etc. So many, I have lost count.
 The one thing that is always annoying is equipment that is suspended from the ceiling at just the wrong height, AKA: The Head Smasher.
 It does not matter if warning signs are posted, I’ve seen them marked with black and yellow caution tape, and so on.
 If it is installed low enough for somebody to hit their head, contusions will result.

-Thus, when it came to install this motorized 3 1/8 inch coax switch, there was only one way to do it.
+Thus, when it came to installing this motorized 3 1/8-inch coax switch, there was only one way to do it.
 Installing it the other way would result in a head smasher behind the backup transmitter because the ceilings are low.
-The problem with this style mounting is how to get to the motor and clutch assembly for servicing.
+The problem with this style of mounting is how to get to the motor and clutch assembly for servicing.
 There is but one inch of clearance between the top of the coax switch and the transmitter room’s ceiling.
-If servicing is needed, the entire switch would need to be removed, resulting in lots of extra work and off air time.
+If servicing is needed, the entire switch would need to be removed, resulting in lots of extra work and off-air time.